 |HR Analyst||Courtney Thomas|

-Receives direction from a program supervisor or other designated management position.
+Receives general direction from a program manager or other management position.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

 Experience and Training: Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

 Experience: Three years of responsible experience performing duties similar to a Client Services Practitioner in Placer County with at least one year of qualifying experience at the journey level.